hyndex/DC-OCPP/docs/CAN_CONTRACT.md

   - Controller will not set GC bits in `RELAY_CMD` when this flag is true.
   - PLC firmware must ignore/override any GC command bits from controller when it owns GC.
 - Module relays (RLY2/RLY3) may be driven by PLC when `plc.moduleRelaysEnabled=true` else controller/hardware driver manages modules directly.
+- When both RELAY_CMD and mirrored GCMC_CMD are present, PLC gives priority to RELAY_CMD updates received within 50 ms; GCMC_CMD is used only as a legacy fallback when no fresh RELAY_CMD is seen.

 ## Fault propagation (controller → PLC)